 If you can't figure it out, try evaluating the Kauffman bracket invariant for a few knots with these values of A and see how the result arises.
 Exercise 2.3 Reidermeister moves and the Kauffman Bracket Show that the Kauffman bracket invariant is unchanged under application of Reidermeister move of type II and type III.
 Thus conclude that the Kauffman invariant is an invariant of regular isotopy.
 Exercise 2.4 Jones polynomial Let us define the Jones polynomial of an oriented knot as $$Jones(knot) = (-A^3)^{w(knot)} Kauffman(knot)$$ where w is the writhe (We must first orient the knot, meaning we arrows on the strands, in order to define a writhe).
 Show that this quantity is an invariant of ambient isotopy - that is, it is invariant under all three Reidermeister moves.
-Exercise 2.5 HOMFLY Polynomial The HOMFLY polynomial is a generalization of the Jones polynomial which has two variables A and z rather than just one variable.
+Exercise 2.5 HOMFLY Polynomial The HOMFLY polynomial is a generalization of the Jones polynomial which has two variables X and z rather than just one variable.
 To define the HOMFLY polynomial we must first orient the strings in our knot or link (meaning we put arrows on the lines).
-The HOMFLY polynomial (Freyd et al. [1985]; Przytycki and Traczyk [1987]) of an oriented link is then defined in terms of two variables A and z by the two rules $$\bigcirc = \bigcirc = \frac{(A+A^{-1})}{z}$$ $$A \nearrow +A^{-1} \swarrow = z \rightarrowtail$$ (a) Show that the HOMFLY polynomial is invariant under type I Reider-meister moves $^{31}$ (b) Calculate the HOMFLY polynomial of the right and left handed trefoil knots (shown in Fig. 2.18).
-In order for the HOMFLY invariant to represent quantum particles, a phase for this type I move must be inserted by hand.
+The HOMFLY polynomial (Freyd et al. [1985]; Przytycki and Traczyk [1987]) of an oriented link is then defined in terms of two variables X and z by the two rules $$\bigcirc = \bigcirc = \frac{(X+X^{-1})}{z}$$ $$X X + X^{-1} X = z X$$ (a) Given the definition of the Jones polynomial in Exercise 2.4, for what value of X and z does the HOMFLY polynomial become the Jones polynomial? (b) Galaxies the HOMFLY polynomial of the right and left handed to fail (b) Calculate the HOMFLY polynomial of the right and left handed trefoil knots (shown in Fig. 2.18).
 Part I Anyons and Topological Quantum Field Theories Particle Quantum Statistics